cu-mkp/sandbox/docs/categories.md

 \[IN PROGRESS -- NOTES BELOW\]

 **Use of a Scribe?**
 - While the great majority of the manuscript is written in one hand, there are a few instances of a different hand, including a number of sequential entries that begin on [fol.
 73r](https://edition640.makingandknowing.org/#/folios/73r/f/73r/tl) and end on [fol.
 76v](https://edition640.makingandknowing.org/#/folios/76v/f/76v/tl).
-The writing here is a semi-calligraphic French script and is most likely that of a scribe
+The writing here is a semi-calligraphic French script and is most likely that of a scribe.
+The same hand appears again in a series of entries from [fol.
+57r](https://edition640.makingandknowing.org/#/folios/57r/f/57r/tl) to [fol.
+58r](https://edition640.makingandknowing.org/#/folios/58r/f/58r/tl) and from [fol.
+77r](https://edition640.makingandknowing.org/#/folios/77r/f/77r/tl) to [fol.
+79v]](https://edition640.makingandknowing.org/#/folios/79v/f/79v/tl).

-entry through fol.
-76v, the hand is different (hand D, a semi-calligraphic French script, likely the hand of a scribe) from the author-practitioner's main hand (hand A).
-See also fols.
-57r–58r and 77r–79v.

 manuscript/document/folio sequence